-Intro to Agriculture ET105/ET106
+Intro to Agriculture 1 ET105

-This course is designed to introduce students to the World of Agriculture.
-We will be looking at basic concepts such as ag business, ag history, animal science, crop/plant science, food science, ag mechanics and ag leadership.
+Course Description: This course is one of 2 courses designed to introduce students to the world of Agriculture.
+We will be looking at basic concepts in the world of agriculture such as shop safety, business, and ag history in both.
+Ag 1 will however focus on forestry, soils, air and water quality, food science, ag mechanics, and construction.
 It will also support students in activities through FFA and 4H.